A New Era of Heart Health: How the Djurali Centre is Using iyarn for Remote ECG Monitoring

 Looking Ahead: A Model for Indigenous Health Innovation

-Our collaboration with HRI is just the beginning.
+Our collaboration with the Djurali Centre is just the beginning.
 As we continue to refine this wearable technology, we’re exploring new ways to innovate how health research is conducted and how communities engage with their own health data.

 By blending technology, research, and community involvement, we’re not only addressing immediate health needs but also creating a sustainable model for culturally appropriate healthcare solutions.

-Together with HRI, iyarn is committed to advancing Aboriginal and Torres Strait Islander health research and education and driving forward a new era of innovation in healthcare.
+Together with the Djurali Centre, iyarn is committed to advancing Aboriginal and Torres Strait Islander health research and education and driving forward a new era of innovation in healthcare.

 Did you like this article?
 Share with world.